Menu

 Analysis of the Buy-to-Let Stress Test

-This is a positive change for the lending industry, as it ensures that, even when tenancies are vacant, there are funds available to make payments on time.
+This is a positive change for the lending industry, as it ensures that even when tenancies are vacant, funds are available to make payments on time.
 In addition, there’s a larger cushion to ensure sufficient rental income to maintain the property.

 Also, note that those figures will likely be used by the main lenders.
 Figures could exceed the 5.5% ICR in cases with a higher risk due to adverse credit.
-When you’re using a specialist lender to access adverse credit buy-to-let mortgages, it’s best to go through a broker who knows the rates they expect your mortgage to be approved at.
+When you’re using a specialist lender to access adverse credit buy-to-let mortgages, it’s best to go through a broker who knows the rates at which your mortgage can be approved.
 In most cases, rental cover calculators will not give you a realistic ballpark figure to work from.

 The PRA and FCA are raising the minimum with these changes.
 They are not placing caps with a maximum so only the mainstream lenders will be making their stress tests more stringent.
 The subprime market focuses on risk management because it lends to borrowers with impaired credit.
 Many will already use a higher baseline ICR because of higher rates and deposits.